Lennox Honychurch

-Lennox Honychurch (/ˈhʌnitʃɜːrtʃ/ HUN-ee-church; born 27 December 1952) is Dominica's most noted historian and a politician.
-He is well known for writing 1975's The Dominica Story, the 1980s textbook series The Caribbean People, and the 1991 travel book Dominica: Isle of Adventure.
+Lennox Honychurch (/ˈhʌnitʃɜːrtʃ/ HUN-ee-church; born 27 December 1952) is a Dominican historian and politician.
+He wrote 1975's The Dominica Story: A History of the Island, the 1980s textbook series The Caribbean People, and the 1991 travel book Dominica: Isle of Adventure.
 Also an artist and a curator, he was largely responsible for compiling the exhibit information for The Dominica Museum in Roseau.
 Honychurch is the grandson of writer and politician Elma Napier.

 Biography

-Born in Portsmouth, Dominica, Lennox Honychurch can trace his lineage in the Caribbean back to the 1790s.
+Born in Portsmouth, in Saint John Parish, Dominica, Lennox Honychurch can trace his lineage in the Caribbean back to the 1790s.

 Honychurch attended the St. Mary's Academy secondary school.
-After publishing several works on the history of Dominica, Honychurch was awarded the Chevening Scholarship to study at Oxford University, where he gained a PhD at St. Hugh's College.
+After publishing several works on the history of Dominica, he was awarded the Chevening Scholarship to study at Oxford University, where he gained a PhD at St. Hugh's College.
 He read for his MPhil and PhD in Anthropology and Museology in 1995.

 Honychurch's first job in the early 1970s was as a radio journalist, enabling him to reach out to locals about the island's history with a series of radio vignettes.

+Honychurch has also worked as an actor, including having a role in the 1991 television miniseries The Orchid House, produced and directed by Horace Ové, based on the novel of the same name by Phyllis Shand Allfrey.

 Honychurch serves as a board member and founder of the Museum Association of the Caribbean.
-He was instrumental in setting up Dominica's national museum in Roseau and has consulted at other museums and heritage sites throughout the Caribbean, including the Betty's Hope Plantation in Antigua, Fort Frederick in Grenada and Fort Charlotte in St Vincent.
-He is developing an ecology and heritage center in the history buildings around Fort Shirley, an 18th-century garrison in Cabrits National Park.
+He was instrumental in setting up Dominica's national museum, The Dominica Museum in Roseau, and has consulted at other museums and heritage sites throughout the Caribbean, including Betty's Hope plantation in Antigua, Fort Frederick in Grenada and Fort Charlotte in St Vincent.
+He is developing an ecology and heritage center in the history buildings around Fort Shirley, an 18th-century garrison in Dominica's Cabrits National Park.
 This work includes training tour guides and providing education on sustainable, responsible tourism for communities around heritage sites.

 Political career

-Honychurch served as a senator in the House of Assembly of Dominica from 1975 to 1979 as a member of the Dominica Freedom Party (DFP).
-When the DFP formed the government in 1980 he also served as Press Secretary to The Government of Dominica until 1981.
+Honychurch served as a senator in the House of Assembly of Dominica from 1975 to 1979, as a member of the Dominica Freedom Party (DFP).
+When the DFP formed the government in 1980, he also served as Press Secretary to The Government of Dominica until 1981.